Why Russia's rocket attack on Kyiv is seen as an insult to the U.N.

 Wherever there is war, the highest price is paid by civilians, @antonioguterres said today after visiting towns around Kyiv impacted by the war. pic.twitter.com/aL2LHrDqT6— UN Spokesperson (@UN_Spokesperson) April 28, 2022

-With the violence raging on, Guterres said as he visited Kyiv's ravaged suburbs on Thursday, Ukraine's people are suffering the most.
+As Guterres visited Kyiv's ravaged suburbs on Thursday, he said that Ukraine's people are suffering the most.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.